July 15, 1905– Dorothy Fields

 In her 50 years as a lyricist, Fields wrote words for more than 400 songs for 19 musicals, and 25 films.
 She was the only woman among the first 10 people inducted into the Songwriters’ Hall of Fame.

-Fields’s career as a songwriter took off in 1928 when Jimmy McHugh, who had seen some of her work, invited her to provide some lyrics for him for the Broadway musical revue Blackbirds Of 1928, with an all-African American cast that included the great Bill “Bojangles” Robinson.
+Fields’s career as a songwriter took off in 1928 when Jimmy McHugh, who had seen some of her work, invited her to provide some lyrics for him for the Broadway musical revue Blackbirds Of 1928, with an all-Black cast that included the great Bill “Bojangles” Robinson.

-The next year, the entire original Broadway production opened at the Moulin Rouge where it became the hit of the season.
-It ran for three months before returning to the USA for an American road tour.
+The next year, the entire original Broadway production opened at the Moulin Rouge in Paris where it became the hit of the season.
+It ran for three months before returning to the USA for a road tour.

 Fields and McHugh were a team until 1935.
 They wrote specialty numbers for the various Cotton Club revues, many were made hits when recorded by Duke Ellington.